ericbrisrubio/QueuePublisher/README.md

 ```

 ### **Developer notes:**
-- In case a new implementation needs to be added just implements *IQueuePublisher* interface
+- In case a new implementation needs to be added just implement *IQueuePublisher* interface
 - Add a new case to the switch in *factoryEnqueuer.go* file